When You Leave

 Home Health Care

-Your physician may recommend that you have follow-up care at home.
-If so, with your input, your doctor may refer you to Steward Home Care, a program affiliated with Morton Hospital.
-Home care services may include nursing care, personal care by a home health aide, physical therapy, occupational therapy, speech therapy, medical social services, as well as arrangements for needed medical supplies and equipment.
+Your physician may decide that you need follow-up care at home.
+If so, your doctor may refer you to home care program and services may include nursing care, personal care by a home health aide, physical therapy, occupational therapy, speech therapy, medical social services, as well as arrangements for needed medical supplies and equipment.
 Services may be covered by Medicare, Medicaid or paid privately by the individual.
 Patients always have the right to select the agency of their choice and Morton Hospital can provide a comprehensive list of other home care services located within your community.
 Please speak to your case manager for a list of agencies.

 Financial Information about Your Hospital Bill